Brainstem Injuries in Auto Accidents

-Injuries to the brainstem, whether permanent or temporary, can have life altering consequences.
+Injuries to the brainstem, whether permanent or temporary, can have life-altering consequences.
 Breathing and the heartbeat can become disrupted when the brainstem is injured.
-Swelling or trauma to the brainstem can compress it leading to bleeding and stroke in the area and difficulty swallowing, sleep apnea, speech and breathing difficulties, vertigo and balance problems.
+Swelling or trauma to the brainstem can compress it leading to bleeding and stroke in the area, and difficulty swallowing, sleep apnea, speech and breathing difficulties, vertigo and balance problems.
 If severe, injury can lead to a loss of memory or consciousness, a vegetative state and paralysis.
-It can easily lead to sudden death from lack of ability to control the heart or the lungs.
+It can quickly lead to sudden death from lack of ability to control the heart or the lungs.

-Acute brainstem injury can be fatal or can lead to changes in personality and memory, if it is mild.
-There is no good treatment for brainstem injury as it occurs deep in the brain and is in a relatively inaccessible part of the brain.
+Acute brainstem injury can be fatal or can lead to changes in personality and memory if it is mild.
+There is no proper treatment for brainstem injury as it occurs deep in the brain and is in a relatively inaccessible part of the brain.